Kyytox/data-explorer.nvim/doc/data-explorer.nvim.md

 Exploring `.parquet` files directly in Neovim has always been a pain and required jumping between multiple tools.

-While working on a separate side project, I constantly needed a quick, native way to preview, validate, and query these data files to confirm my assumptions and ensure data integrity-all.
+While working on a separate side project, I constantly needed a quick, native way to preview, validate, and query these data files to confirm my assumptions and ensure data integrity.

 So, I created **data-explorer.nvim**, inspired by: [**duckdb.yazi**](https://github.com/wylie102/duckdb.yazi) and his approach to using DuckDB.

-Make this plugin allowed me to better understand Neovim, which I've been using since August 2025, but there are still things I need to understand.
+Making this plugin allowed me to better understand Neovim, which I've been using since August 2025, but there are still things I need to understand.

 # 🫵🏼 Contribute & Bug Reports